Saving Money on Utilities in the Hot Summer Months

 Many Canadians see a rise in their hydro bills once the warmer weather sets in.
 As enjoyable as the season may be, spending more money to keep your home cool can be unsettling.

 However, there are some solutions you may not have considered before to help you save money and improve your energy efficiency in the process.
-Speaking to a bankruptcy trustee in Kingston like D & A MacLeod can also be a helpful resource.
+Speaking to a licensed insolvency trustee in Kingston like D & A MacLeod can also be a helpful resource.

 Air conditioning and fans